zxzhao0/CogAudio-LLM/README.md

 #### 1. LIME-Core (Parts A & B)
 A core subset covering 7 fine-grained emotions, constructed specifically using our semantic-acoustic decoupling strategy.
-* 🔒 **Availability:** The data has been uploaded to HuggingFace, but access is currently **restricted** due to the ongoing anonymous peer review process for INTERSPEECH 2026.
-The public link will be released upon acceptance.
+* 🔓 **Availability:** The data has been uploaded to HuggingFace.
+You can access it here: [zhaoxiaoxian/LIME-440K_CogAudio-LLM](https://huggingface.co/datasets/zhaoxiaoxian/LIME-440K_CogAudio-LLM).

 #### 2. LIME-Aug (Parts C & D)
 An augmented subset that introduces and re-annotates open-source data (specifically, ECD-TSE and ESD) to expand speaker voices and mapping patterns, thereby enhancing model generalization.